joakibj/tswcalc/README.md

     grunt watch

-The previous command monitors changes to files in the `src` folder, compiles (if needed), concatenates and runs tests on them.
+The previous command monitors changes to files in the `src` folder and builds the project.

 Open `build/index.html` to view.